3and4/Leither/README_EN.md

 MiMeiSync mid = htpoEXiE6IlCAqVbCvjvkY_XNfu
 mimei sync ok
 ```
-Application information and data are now synchronized to current node.

 **Provide a Mimei:**\
-After an App or Mimei data are synchronized locally, a node can respond to network calls by providing required information.
+After an App or Mimei synchronized locally, a node can respond to network calls by providing required information.
 ```shell
 ./Leither mimei provide htpoEXiE6IlCAqVbCvjvkY_XNfu
 ```
 **Specify default application for a Mimei:**\
 When creating a mimei, User can specify a default application to open it:
 ```shell
 ./Leither mimei create -a application_id
 ```
 When opening a Mimei, the specified application will be used by default.
-The application can also be specified upon opening a Mimei.
+It can also be specified upon opening a Mimei.

 ### **Domain Name Display of Mimei**
-Through DNS nodes, users can expose their home nodes to others via domain name nodes, similar to a host in an IDC data center.
+Through domain name nodes, users can expose their home nodes to others, similar to a host in an IDC data center.

-The following link opens a mimei with the default application, mimei ID is Z5ZbV2tKVzl441nDUbinBITdzCZ:\
+The following link opens a Mimei with its default application.
+Mimei ID is Z5ZbV2tKVzl441nDUbinBITdzCZ.
+Domain name node is the node where domain name *www.fireshare.us* is resoved to.\
 http://fireshare.us/mm/Z5ZbV2tKVzl441nDUbinBITdzCZ

 The following link runs an application, application ID is FGPaNfKA-RwvJ-_hGN0JDWMbm9R:\
 http://fireshare.us/tpt/FGPaNfKA-RwvJ-_hGN0JDWMbm9R

-Note: Make sure that the home node is accessible from the external network.
-All telecom operators support IPv6, and dynamic IPv4 addresses.
-Users need to set up local routers or optical modems to allow external access.
-If there is no public accessible address, tunnel service can be used to facilitate external access through others' networks.
+To ensure the Leither is accessible from the external network, it's important to note that all telecom operators support IPv6 and dynamic IPv4 addresses.
+Users should configure their local routers or optical modems to enable external access.
+In cases where a publicly accessible address is unavailable, a tunnel service can be utilized to facilitate external access through other networks.

 ### **Mimei Database**
-User can create a database Mimei, which support most Redis functionalities.
-HTML5 database functions are also implemented.
-Users can publish their database to the network, providers will their copies of data in real-time automatically.
+Users can create a Mimei database that supports most Redis functionalities.
+It also implements HTML5 database functions.
+Users can publish their database to the network, and providers will automatically update their copies of the data in real-time.

 ### **Load Balancing and Fault Tolerance**
 **Fault Tolerance:**
-Node addresses in a distributed network are complex, with some being IPv4, some IPv6, and some through NAT.
-When users access a domain name, a template webpage is returned, with code detecting the optimal network path to access nodes.
+In a distributed network, node addresses can be complex, comprising IPv4, IPv6, and NAT-based addresses.
+When users access a domain name, a template webpage is returned, featuring code that determines the optimal network path to reach the nodes.

 **Load Balancing:**
-Through the provider mechanism, multiple nodes can supply user data and applications collectively.
-When visitors access applications via domain names or urls, domain and routing nodes will update providers' information in the template webpage.
-Through the browser, the optimal access node is selected, achieving load balance.
-Different load balancing strategies can be customized by modifying JS code in template webpage.
+Using the provider mechanism, multiple nodes collaboratively supply user data and applications.
+When visitors access applications through domain names or URLs, domain and routing nodes update the providers' information on the template webpage.
+The browser then selects the optimal access node to achieve load balancing.
+Various load balancing strategies can be customized by modifying the JavaScript code in the template webpage.

 ### **More Functional Usage**
 User can interact with the system through the following methods: system application interface, command line, system API, and browser.
 For convenience, this document introduces and demonstrates the functions of each module via command line.
-Developers can use the API in their applications.

 For details, refer to <a href="./api/Api.md"> API Documentation</a>.

 ### **Security**
-When a node starts, a pair of keys is automatically created, and a host ID is generated based on the keys, which is also the host's identity.
-The *lpki* command set includes key management functions and some identity authentication-related operations.
+When a node initiates, it automatically generates a pair of keys, which are used to create a host ID that serves as the host's identity.
+The ***lpki*** command set encompasses functions for key management and operations related to identity authentication.

 ### **Network**
-When the Leither node starts, it enters the network through a bootstrap node specified in the configuration file.
-The *swarm* command set includes node address connection filtering and other functions.
+Upon node initiation, it joins Leither network through a bootstrap node specified in its configuration file.
+The ***swarm*** command set encompasses node address connection filtering and other functions.

 The entire network is a DHT network.
 The *dht* command set includes network access and routing functions.

 ### **Mimei**
-All applications and data in Leither system are of Mimei types.
-Mimei support file and database types.
-Mimei can be published on the network, so users can access it through Mimei's ID.
-Data can be synchronized to nodes.
-User can provide data support to others' Mimei.
-Each change in a Mimei generates a new version, and these changes are updated in real-time on all support nodes (data providers).
+The Leither system utilizes Mimei types for all its applications and data, supporting both file and database formats.
+Mimei can be published on the network, allowing users to access it via its unique ID.
+Data synchronization across nodes is possible, enabling users to provide data support to others' Mimei.
+Each modification in a Mimei creates a new version, with real-time updates on all supporting nodes (data providers).

-Combined with domain names and load balancing mechanisms, fault tolerance and load balancing functions can be implemented.
+By integrating domain names and load balancing mechanisms, the system achieves fault tolerance and load balancing capabilities.

-*mimei* command set related operations.
+***Mimei command set***.

-Mimei system is compatible with the IPFS network.
-The *ipfs* command set includes common IPFS commands, and the *file* command set operates the local IPFS file system.
+Mimei system is compatible with IPFS network.
+The ***ipfs*** command set includes common IPFS commands, and the ***file*** command set works on the local IPFS file system.

 ### **Application System**
-When creating Mimei, an application type is specified.
-When user open the Mimei, the application is called to render it.
+When creating Mimei, an application can be specified.
+When user open the Mimei, the application will be called to render it.
 The application itself is also a Mimei.
-The *lapp* command set manages application backup and release, including versioning and domain management.
+The ***lapp*** command set manages application backup and release, including versioning and domain management.

 ### **Domain Name and Load Balancing**
-Leither can run on all kinds of home devices.
-The advantages of home networks are speed and low cost.
-The disadvantages are the lack of stable IP and relatively lower availability.
-Leither solves the conundrum through domain name nodes (DNN).
-Users can bind resources (nodes, applications, content.
-They are all Mimei themselves) to a domain name and resolve the domain name to a DNN.
+Leither is compatible with various home devices, offering the benefits of speed and low cost in home networks.
+However, these networks often face challenges like unstable IPs and lower availability.
+Leither addresses these issues using domain name nodes (DNN).
+Users can bind resources (nodes, applications, content, which are all Mimei themselves) to a DNN.
 Third-party users can access a DNN through web browser, and the DNN returns a very small (3k) data packet.
-The browser parses the data and node information in the packet, selects the best-performing node to provide services to third-party users.
-The process of the browser selecting nodes is a fault tolerance and load balancing process, completed entirely in the browser without additional traffic from the DNN.
+The browser interprets this packet to extract data and node details, selecting the optimal node to deliver services to third-party users.
+This node selection process, which involves fault tolerance and load balancing, is executed entirely within the browser, eliminating additional traffic from the DNN.

-For the viewer, there is no page jump, equivalent to directly accessing the user's node.
-The experience is comparable to IDC data center services.
+For the webpage viewer, there is no page jump, equivalent to directly accessing the user's node.
+The user experience is comparable to IDC data center services.

 ### **Introduction to Related Technical Principles**
 <a href="./doc/MiMei.md"> Mimei and Application System</a>